AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

 @ X Through Y: fixtures with intensity between X and Y\
 @@: fixtures with intensity above 0.

-Intensity levels may be input as 0-9 or 00-99 depending on the User Setting \[Channel Levels Set In\] (see section 16.1.6 on page 313).
+Intensity levels may be input as 0-9 or 00-99 depending on the [User Setting](../system-settings/user-settings) \[Channel Levels Set In\].

 ## Attribute Groups - IPCGBES-FX